PapaCyber/FilePermissions/README.md

 <img src="https://imgur.com/OABjUW3.png" height="80%" width="80%"/>

 I typed “chmod g-r project_m.txt” to remove read permissions from the research_team group.
-<br>It now reads “-rw- - - - - -” so the group "research_team" has no access at all.
+<br>It now reads “-rw------” so the "research_team" group has no access at all.

 <img src="https://imgur.com/erY1xu1.png" height="80%" width="80%"/>

 <h2>Change file permissions on a hidden file  (examples highlighted in yellow!)</h2>
 The user “researcher2” and group “research_team” have incorrect permissions.
-<br>They both have the write permissions and the research_team is not able to read the hidden file “.project_x.txt”
+<br>They both have the write permissions and the "research_team" group is not able to read the hidden file “.project_x.txt”
-<br>The permission reads “-rw- - w - - - - -”
+<br>The permission reads “-rw--w-----”
 <img src="https://imgur.com/DuRIUBr.png" height="80%" width="80%"/>

 To change to  the correct permissions I typed “chmod u-w, g-w, g+r .project_x.txt”
-<br>It now reads “-r- r - - - - -” Only the user and group can read this hidden file now
+<br>It now reads “-r-r-----” Only the user and group can read this hidden file now

 <img src="https://imgur.com/uAtCW4R.png" height="80%" width="80%"/>

 <h2>Change directory permissions  (examples highlighted in yellow!)</h2>
-The group “research_team” has access to the “drafts’” folder when they shouldn't have.
+The “research_team” group has access to the “drafts’” folder when they shouldn't have.
-</br>“ Drwx- - x - - -” means research_team has executable permissions, therefore they have access.
+</br>“ Drwx--x---” means research_team has executable permissions, therefore they have access.

 <img src="https://imgur.com/FEGsjbv.png" height="80%" width="80%"/>

 I typed” chmod g-x drafts” to remove access to drafts from the group “research_team”
-</br>It now reads “drwx - - - - - -” research_team has no permissions or access to the folder now.
+</br>It now reads “drwx------” research_team has no permissions or access to the folder now.
 <img src="https://imgur.com/7FE73do.png" height="80%" width="80%"/>